-David Booth is a Senior Research Fellow at ODI.
+David Booth is an ODI Research Associate.
 He leads research on Developmental Regimes in Africa, funded by the Netherlands Ministry of Foreign Affairs.
 This builds on the conclusions of the Africa Power and Politics Programme, a five-year consortium research programme supported by DFID and Irish Aid.
 David Booth has worked on aid, innovations in development policy and practice, and the political economy of governance and service delivery.
 He has experience in sub-Saharan Africa and several parts of Asia and Latin America.
 Between 2000 and 2009, he was the editor of Development Policy Review.
 David’s work for SET has included co-authoring the programme’s Approach Paper and leading work on economic transformation in Rwanda.

 Stephen Gelb is Senior Research Fellow at the ODI, where he leads work on private sector development.
 He is an economist with thirty years of research and policy experience in South Africa and several other developing countries.
 He has been an adviser to President Mbeki in South Africa and a consultant for several UN and other multilateral agencies.
 He has written extensively on South African economics and politics, on investment between Asia and Africa, on global value chains in manufacturing and agro-processing, and on the financial services sector.
 He has taught economics, political science and development studies at universities in South Africa, Canada, the US and Switzerland.
 He established and ran the EDGE Institute, an independent research organisation in Johannesburg, and has also worked at the Development Bank of Southern Africa and the World Trade Institute in Bern, Switzerland.